QLYoo/Portraitmatting/README.md

 ## Hardware Requirements

 A CUDA-ready GPU is required for efficient inference.
-The model has been tested on an NVIDIA GeForce RTX 2080 Ti, achieving 125 FPS on 640x640 images during inference.
+The model has been tested on an NVIDIA GeForce RTX 2080 Ti.

 ## Model Download